 Sensory Spaces is a series of commissioned solo projects presented in the Willem van der Vorm Gallery, located in the freely accessible exhibition space in the mu-seum’s entrance hall.
 Artists are invited to respond to the architectural qualities of the space, emphasizing notions of transformation and surprise.

-For the thirteenth edition of the Sensory Spaces series the British artist Anne Hardy will present a site-specific installation.
-Anne Hardy makes large-scale installation in which objects, light, colour and sound seem to take on a life of their own.
-She invites visitors to enter this ‘living being’ and to experience how the space slowly changes around them.
-They are spaces in which things appear concrete and familiar but everything feels slightly unreal.
+For the thirteenth edition of the Sensory Spaces series the British artist Anne Hardy will present a new site-specific FIELD work.
+Anne Hardy makes large-scale installations in which objects, light, color and sound seem to take on a life of their own.
+She invites visitors to enter this ‘sentient space’ and to experience how the work slowly changes around them.
+Things can appear concrete and familiar but everything feels slightly unreal.

-Anne Hardy initially gained recognition for her photographs of staged spaces.
-She built them her studio, photographed them and then demolished them.
+Anne Hardy initially gained recognition for her photographs of staged spaces: spaces she built in her studio, photographed and then demolished.
 The resulting photographs depict complex, imaginary environments that suggest that something has taken place, though exactly what is unclear.
-Since 2012 she has presented the physical installations themselves under the term ‘FIELD’ works.
+Since 2013 she has presented the physical installations themselves under the term ‘FIELD’ works.
 This shift in presentation stems from her desire to remove the barrier between the work and the viewer that was inherent in the photographs.
-In the installations, visitors are immersed in the artwork, which speaks to all their senses.
-This begins the moment visitors enter her ‘walk-in’ installations and are asked to remove their shoes.
-In this way, Hardy envisages a more sensitive experience of the work and hopes that visitors will be more receptive to new experiences.
-For Sensory Space 13, Anne Hardy will create a new ‘FIELD’ work.
+In the FIELD works, visitors are immersed in the artwork, which speaks to all their senses.
+This begins the moment visitors enter these ‘walk-in’ works and are asked to remove their shoes.
+Hardy encourages visitors towards a sensitive experience of the work and hopes that visitors will be receptive to new experiences.
+For Sensory Spaces 13, Anne Hardy will create a new ‘FIELD’ work.

 Take, for example, the installation 'Falling and Walking (phhhhhhhhhhh phossshhhhh crrhhhhzzz mn huaooogh)', which Hardy made for London Art Night 2017.
 Visitors stepped through a hole in a billboard to arrive in a bright green room, followed by a bright pink room with rotating electric fans, curtains of video tape, flattened beer cans, concrete blocks, balls, twigs and a sloping wall with a circular opening affording a glimpse of the next space.